piko-framework/piko-framework.github.io/docs/application.md

 <a name="intro"></a>

-Piko applications are organized following the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern and the MVC logic is packaged into modules.
+With Piko, it's possible to organize your code following the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern and the MVC logic is packaged into modules.